Clinical Mental Health Counseling M.S.

 Dr. Varr currently works as an Assistant Professor of Psychology at the University of Mobile.
 Previously she completed her doctorate in Integrated Clinical & Counseling Psychology at the University of South Alabama.
 Prior to completing her doctorate she was an intern at Georgia Souther University's Counseling Center and had earned her master's in Clinical Mental Health Counseling from USA in 2008.

 Ms. Richardson graduated from the Clinical Mental Health Counseling master's program in 2007.
 After working as a therapist for Southwest Alabama Behavioral Health Care Systems, they served as Executive Director of St. Anne's Homes Inc., a residential treatment facility for women, and later as the Executive Director of The Arc of Alabama, a state chapter of a national non-profit organization that provides services to individuals with intellectual and developmental disabilities.
 She is most recently serving as the CEO of Change by Reform which focuses on a variety of business, marketing, consulting, advocacy services with a special focus on nonprofit organizations, special events, and philanthropic causes.

-Mrs. Dillon currently serves as the Clinical Director of the Bridge Inc. in Mobile, AL providing addictions and mental health services to adolescents.
+Mrs. Simon currently serves as the Clinical Director of the Bridge Inc. in Mobile, AL providing addictions and mental health services to adolescents.
 She previously worked as a therapist at Catholic Social Services Clinical Counseling Center in Mobile.
 She earned her master's degree in Community Counseling in 2003 at USA.